CF20852/Hike-Elevation-Gain-System/Arduino Library FAQ.md

 `#include <SomeLib.h>`,

-and if you want to include a library in your sketch (not sketchbook) folder, you *must* enclose the header file name in double quotes, e.g.
+and if you want to include a library in your sketch (not sketchbook) folder, or in a library folder inside a src folder in your sketch folder, you *must* enclose the header file name in double quotes, e.g.

+`#include "MyLib.h"` or<br>
-`#include "MyLib.h"`.
+`#include "src/MyLib1/src/MyLib1.h"`.

 Note that if you use the double-quote syntax, the Arduino IDE will also look in the places listed above for the angle brackets syntax if it doesn't find the source files in your sketch folder.